hannah-martin/CS2450/journal.md

 Date 11.2.25 - Subject: Progress.
 This week I made very little progress and that is my fault.
 I need to make an active effort this upcomming week to make as much progress as possible given that the semester is coming to a close.

 Date 11.9.25 - Subject: Personal additions.
 Now that we have made sure all of the basic functionality of the site is there, we have kind of started each working on something that we find interesting and fun to add to the platform.
 I am still having a hard time getting myself to actually make decent progress.

+Date 11.16.25 - Subject: Selenium tests.
+I am having a hard time getting my tests to pass in git hub actions.
+I think am going to have to ask for help with this one, I am not sure how to do this.